sezan92/cpp_circle_points_fit/README.md

  - Unit tests
  - Containerazitaion
- - It looks weird, but need to load the matrix from a text file instead of hard-coding it.
+ - It looks weird, but I need to load the matrix from a text file instead of hard-coding it.

 ## Acknowledgement